 - Afterward, simply go to the destination cell and hit Ctrl + V to get the copied values.

-Excel VBA to Copy Value to Another Cell
+How to Copy Value to Another Cell with Excel VBA

 We can copy the cell using the VBA code.
 VBA stands for Visual Basic for Applications.
 It is a programming language for Excel.
 Let’s check the methods to apply VBA code for both a single cell and a range of cells.